Space Flight Europe-America 500

-The ship docked at 9 a.m.
-November 24 at Pier 42 of the Port of Seattle, where it was met by government officials, including Mayor Norm Rice and Washington's Secretary of State Ralph Munro, school children, bands, and local residents as well as 330 Russian dignitaries, business leaders, scientists, journalists and space officials, including Cosmonaut German Titov, the second Russian in space, who arrived in Seattle by charter flights.
+The ship docked at 9 a.m. on November 24 at Pier 42 of the Port of Seattle, where it was met by government officials, including Mayor Norm Rice and Washington's Secretary of State Ralph Munro, school children, bands, and local residents as well as 330 Russian dignitaries, business leaders, scientists, journalists, and space officials, including Cosmonaut German Titov, the second Russian in space, who arrived in Seattle by charter flights.

-Inside the capsule were 19 neon-orange containers with gifts, souvenirs, business products, artwork, religious icons messages of peace also few hundred of bills of 1 rouble the last one from the Soviet Union.
+Inside the capsule were 19 neon-orange containers with gifts, souvenirs, business products, artwork, religious icons, messages of peace also few hundred of bills of 1 rouble, the last one from the Soviet Union.
 Among other things, there were Russian Orthodox Church icons for the Saint Spiridon Orthodox Cathedral; Digswell the Space Dog, a stuffed toy based on a British cartoon character, a crystal sculpture of the Statue of Liberty; peace messages from the Dalai Lama, Russian President Boris Yeltsin, and leaders of European nations; a Christmas present for President Bill Clinton; and samples of Russian products.
 Also, there were two wedding rings from a Russian couple who got married at St. Spiridon Cathedral, after retrieving their rings from the capsule.

 The space capsule was towed in the Bon Marche holiday parade and was set on display at the Museum of Flight at Boeing Field, where it has been residing ever since.

 In the course of the event, a Russian-American Business Opportunity Conference was held at the Seattle Sheraton, and art and photo exhibits were on display.
 On Thanksgiving, Rotary Club members and church groups hosted the Krylov's 450 sailors and the 330 Russian visitors at their homes.
 Marshal Krylov, a previously top-secret vessel, was open to the public for several days.
 According to organizers, it was the first time anyone from the general public, including Russian civilians, had been allowed on board.

 Entrepreneur exchange program

 The flight helped start important social development initiatives, including a Russian-American entrepreneur exchange program, operated by the Europe-America 500 Consortium (Russia) and the International Research and Exchanges Board (USA) to promote the development of small and medium-sized businesses in Russia.
 The program was coordinated by the Russian Federal Employment Service and the United States Information Agency.

 While all citizens of the Russian Federation, irrespective of specialty, occupation, or employment status, who were up to 40 years old, were eligible to apply to an open competition to be selected, unemployed people and women had been given priority.
-During the course of the program, over 10 000 young people had been sent for 4-6-week internships in the United States for developing entrepreneurial skills and gaining experience.
+During the course of the program, over 10,000 young people had been sent for 4-6-week internships in the United States for developing entrepreneurial skills and gaining experience.
 A great deal of them had started businesses upon return to Russia.